arpitbbhayani/articles/blogs/the-weird-walrus.md

                      [('=' (yield_expr|testlist_star_expr))+ [TYPE_COMMENT]] )
 ```

-The regular assignment statements are allowed as per `expr_stmt` rule which is in turn a `small_stmt`, `simple_stmt`, and `stmt`.
+The regular assignment statements are allowed as per `expr_stmt` rule which is, in turn, a `small_stmt`, `simple_stmt`, and `stmt`.
 Rules are self-explanatory and skimming them would help you understand what exactly is happening in there.

 In order to mimic the behavior of `:=` to be the same as `=` how about adding a new rule in `expr_stmt` that suggests matching the same pattern as `=`.
 So we make the following change in `expr_stmt`.